Payments to Foreign Visitors

 Documentation and Processing

-Documentation required to create the vendor can be found on the Foreign Vendor Document Requirements.
-All documentation must be submitted to Ann Zuev (azuev [at] admin.umass.edu) along with an invoice and valid receipts.
+Documentation required to create the vendor can be found on https://www.umassp.edu/nonresident-alien-taxation/add-or-update-foreign-supplier.
 Once the foreign visitor is created in the University's finance system the department may create a purchase order and submit an invoice for payment.

 Where the honorarium, fee for service or other income is earned, whether here in the US (US Sourced Income) or in a foreign country (Foreign Sourced Income), is important to determine how to report the payment.